Basic Group Life Insurance Program Features for Active & Retired Members

 If you go on leave without pay or go on military leave, your basic group life insurance coverage will continue for up to 24 months or for as long as you are on military leave, provided the premiums are paid.
 If you have optional group life insurance, your coverage will continue as long as you pay the premiums and continue to be covered under the basic group life program.

 You own your rights in your group life insurance coverage.
-You may transfer your ownership rights to another living person or entity.
+You may transfer your ownership rights to another living person or entity, such as an eligible trust or charity.
 However, this is an irrevocable assignment; you cannot change it once it is made.
 Before making an irrevocable assignment, contact a legal advisor or Securian Financial toll-free at 1-800-441-2258 for assistance.
 Depending on your circumstances, you may want to consider the Accelerated Death Benefit.

 You may not borrow from or use your group life insurance coverage to secure a loan.